On the MMP for rank one foliations on threefolds: Preliminary Results

 Note that the above lemma implies the well known fact that if $X$ is a surface and $\cal F$ is a terminal rank one foliation on $X$ then $X$ has at worst quotient singularities.
 One can ask more generally if there is a similar way to control the singularities of the underlying variety in higher dimensions and higher ranks, and if such a bound holds if $\cal F$ has only canonical singularities.
 For foliations of co-rank one on a normal threefold, some of these questions were addressed in \cite{CS18}.
 We will approach some cases of this problem in the rank one case in dimension three (cf. Section \ref{s_singularities}).

-We remark that if $\cal F$ is log canonical then there is no bound on the singularities of the underlying variety, at least from the perspective of Mori theory, as examples in \cite{mcq08} show.
+We remark that if $\cal F$ is log canonical then there is no bound on the singularities of the underlying variety, at least from the perspective of Mori theory, as the example in \cite[Example I.2.5]{mcq08} shows.

-\begin{lemma} Let $X$ be a normal variety and let $\cal F$ be a $\bb Q$-Gorenstein foliation of rank one on $X$.
-Let $C$ be an $\cal F$-invariant curve which is not contained in $\sing \cal F$.